 How Many Food Groups Are There?

-Theoretically, there are seven food groups classified on the nutrient elements.
+Theoretically, there are seven food groups classified by the nutrient elements.
 All the food in the same group share the same major nutrient and serve the same nutrition demand for humans.

-Water, coffee, tea, etc. – anything that has the liquid form and does not share a distinctive nutrition need (like milk) but provides water will be categorized to this group.
+Water, coffee, tea, etc. – anything that has the liquid form and does not share a distinctive nutrition need (like milk) but provides water will be categorized into this group.

 Fruit and vegetables

 Fruit and vegetables (and juices) are combined in one class.
 The main purpose of this food group is to supply minerals and fiber.
-However, for some cases, scientists put high-fat fruits like coconuts, avocados into the fat group below, not this group.
+However, in some cases, scientists put high-fat fruits like coconuts, and avocados into the fat group below, not this group.
 The categorization is just subjective, not fixed.

 High-fat fruits like coconut belong to this class, and some dairy products like butter and cheese can be classified in this section.
 Yet, there is no fixed position.
-Cream and greasy food like cereal grains and nuts can be in the fats group to the add-in.
+Cream and greasy food like cereal grains and nuts can be in the fats group as an add-in.

-Cereal, pulses, and some grainy, starchy vegetables like potato are in the “cereals” or “grain” group.
+Cereals, pulses, and some grainy, starchy vegetables like potatoes are in the “cereals” or “grain” group.
 They contain complex carbohydrates, making them an important energy source.
 When people feel hungry and need to supply energy, they will choose food in the “grain” group.

 Meat, fish, pork, chicken, eggs, or any food containing essential amino acids – the main protein sources for your body, belong to the “meat” group.